thauros-development/wolfram-rule-CA-analysis/README.md

-# Wolfram Cellular Automata Rule Analysis Notebook
+# Wolfram Cellular Automata - Rule Frequency Analysis Notebook

 This is a CA generation and analysis notebook.
 The notebook is mostly generic and rules can easily be exchanged.